 The feedback is immediate; the experience of moving into Divine Silence and listening to the innate Wisdom of the Soul offers powerful and immediate relief.

-On her blog, Lisa Ash Drackert reflects on key Sanskrit concepts and how they can guide our daily experience.
-Use these articles as an entry point for your own learning.
+On her blog, Lisa Ash Drackert reflects on key Sanskrit concepts and how they guide our daily experience of self-care.

 Key Learnings from the Yoga Sutras